PrabathSamarasinghe/iwb043-kpp/backend/Manual.md

 ### User/name       - returns User full name
 ### User/verified   - returns if user is registered
 ### User/all        - returns all fields of reg_user entry

-# To be added:
 ### BankAdmin/bankID    - returns BankID of the Admin
 ### BankAdmin/all   - returns all fields except password
+# To be added:

     # Direct Data inserts with token:
+        POST request "Authorization"  header should contain a valid token
+    ### User/FixedInvestRequest
+    ### SavingsInvestRequest
     # Direct Data deletions with token:
+        DELETE request "Authorization"  header should contain a valid token
+    ### InvestRemove

     # Public data reads:
+    ### AllBankStats
     # Bank admin only operations:
     ## data reads:
     ## data inserts: